Focusing starts with the familiar experience of feeling something in your body that is about what is going on in your life.

 - nurturing a sense of self worth

-- being present to your life
+- being fully present as yourself

 The Focusing process is based on a radical philosophy of change: that there is no need to do anything to what you are feeling in order to experience transformation.
 Instead, when we understand that feelings are in process, we realize that acknowledgement and Presence are what is needed for natural change.
-Click here for an article about this.
+Click here to download an article about this.

 It works quite well.
 We’re very experienced in teaching classes online, and we’ve developed a lot of methods to help you feel comfortable and connected.
 Many people actually prefer online classes because you don’t have to travel, you can connect from the comfort of your home, and you can take notes or lie down without disturbing anyone.